Ravali-wow/mymlproject-/README.md

 spelling of the name, or if a path was included, verify that the path is correct and try again --resolved this by adding bin and Scripts of anaconda prompt to env variables of my account --in anaconda prompt, give 'where conda' to fetch paths

+AWS Elastic Bean Stalk : Its a service provided by AWS to deploy and scale the web applications.Its instance is created in ebextensions\python.config file.
+It contains the entry point of the application ie., 'application' .
+Since we dont have any application.py till now, we make application.py with the code of app.py.
+This application.py is for deployment of the app in AWS.